BillZak/BillZak/README.md

 - 👋 Hi, I’m @BillZak
-- 👀 I’m interested in creating
+- 👀 I’m interested in software
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently software programming
 - 💞️ I’m looking to collaborate on projects concerning coding
-- 📫 How to reach me on twitter@BillZak3
+- 📫 How to reach me on twitter and linked In

 <!---
 BillZak/BillZak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.